San Marcos Growers LogoSan Marcos Growers

 This plant showed up in a crop of seedling Calothamnus quadrifidus 'Yellow Form' and was separated out.
 I has shorter and thinner leaves than another cultivar of this species that we grow, Calothamnus quadrifidus 'Seaside' and we are not sure if this plant is possibly Calothamnus villosus or possibly Calothamnus sanquineus, which is does resemble.
 The name for the genus comes from the Greek word 'kalos' which means "beautiful" and 'thamnos' which means "a shrub" and the specific epithet means "divided into four parts" in reference to the staminal bundles.

-The information about Calothamnus quadrifidus 'Mystery Red' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Calothamnus quadrifidus 'Mystery Red' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.